How Will You Deal With Life’s Obstacles or Negative Feelings

 So, when you think, “I am more confident in myself,” the visible result could be that you’ve used 50% fewer expressions this week that start with the words “I’m really not sure if I’m right, but…” as you did last week.

-Those four words don’t always appear to be making a difference, but they clearly do in their own way.
 It reminds us that the future will be brighter.
 And the fact that difficult situations never last, but patient people always do.

 The universe sends disappointing and unpleasant life experiences to measure our commitment to the most beautiful goals and the most euphoric ideals for hopeful, exceptional, and opportunistic people like you and me.